 After you apply for a review, VCAT will let you know what their decision is.

-Once the VCAT hearing is finished, VCAT will consider all of the material on file and presented at the hearing.
+Once a VCAT hearing is finished, VCAT will consider all of the material on file and presented at the hearing.

 Once a decision is made, a copy of the Tribunal’s order will be sent to all parties by email or mail.
 This will usually include reasons for the decision.